 How We Do It

 In addition to our many revenue-generating programs and events, CEF relies on support from the local community as well as corporate donations to fund our successful annual gifting program.
-In 2019, over 40 businesses and professionals contributed over $100,000 in gifts and in-kind donations.

 Please see our FAQs for common questions asked to CEF.